simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

 ..
 NOTE::
    It is common in big environments to use :term:`DNS` aliases or to cluster servers so determining the name a server is using for logging is not straightforward.
-Because of this SIMP can not reliably determine if a host is forwarding to itself.
+Because of this SIMP cannot reliably determine if a host is forwarding to itself.

 TLS